 This review of what we call the "great commission," in some ways best summarizes our course title, "Discipling the nations."
 Discipling the nations is, in this 21st century era, a kind of revisit or a stating 'more fully' what we actually mean when we talk about 'fulfilling the great commission.'
-Discipling the nations finds its biblical roots in the Matthean version of the commission (28:18-20), and, if there's any obvious criticism or our obedience to that version of our commission, it is that we've interpreted it almost exclusively as an individualistic mandate, when the object of the verb "to disciple" is panta to ethne-"all the nations."
-In this course we will seek to do initial exploration of what it means to actually "disciple ANY nation."
+Discipling the nations finds its biblical roots in the Matthean version of the commission (28:18-20), and, if there's any obvious criticism or our obedience to that version of our commission, it is that we've interpreted it almost exclusively as an individualistic mandate, when the object of the verb "to disciple" is panta to actually "disciple ANY nation."